Souk21/jsfx-lint/README.md

 Default severity: `error`

-Function is defined with too many parameters.
-Maximum is 40.
+A function is defined with too many parameters.
+The maximum is 40.

 ```
 function foo(p1, p2, ... p42, p43) (0);